Strength training, Nutrition, sleep and your mind for runners.

 Think explosive power, strength and everything muscle-based in running.
 By working specifically on high-resistance exercises like calisthenics, weights and plyometrics, we can teach our nervous system to better recruit our muscle fibers allowing us to utilise them faster and with more strength when we run.

 A good way to address all of these at once is to do some sort of circuit-based training workout once or twice a week.
 You want running-specific exercises that integrate lots of muscle groups at once so as to teach the body how to work as an integrated whole—well coordinated and responsive to the unexpected.
+I have a circuits group on a Monday at 9am in Bloomfield Park, to get involved, get in touch and I can provide more details.

 Flexibility and balance